dive site type: caves & caverns

 distance from the diving center: 8 nm

-short characteristic: located close to Rukavac and accessible both by both and car diving site consists of a system of 6 caverns, which differ in shapes and sizes, but all are covered by colourful sponges and inhabited by various nocturnal animals
+short characteristic: located close to Rukavac and accessible by boat and car diving site consists of a system of 6 caverns, which differ in shapes and sizes, but all are covered by colourful sponges and inhabited by various nocturnal animals

 On the south of the island, near the village of Rukavac – the third largest port on Vis – there is the biggest nudist beach on the island.
 Built of white, almost flat limestones, creating gradual forms resembling shelves what gives a lot of privacy and places the beach on top of the list of the most favourite places of tourists.
 The name of the beach Bili Bok means the white shore and refers to the fact that during the full moon light rocks so reflect the light intensely that the entire peninsula is almost as bright as in the day.
 This place is also worth visiting during the day, when the weather is not favorable for sunbathing and jugo – a strong wind from the southern direction is blowing.
 Than the height of the waves hitting Bili Bok peninsula exceed even 7 m.